joernio/joern/README.md

 ```
 ------ METHODS -----
+free
+free_list
 <operator>.assignment
-free_list
 <operator>.notEquals
 <operator>.indirectMemberAccess
-free
 ```
 Obviously, there is some information we don't want to see.
-Let's filter it to get only those methods that start with `free`.
+Let's filter it to get only those functions that start with `free`.

 Open up your *Main.scala* file and the followng lines: